 Disney Springs is Disney World’s entertainment district.
 Formerly known as Downtown Disney, the ongoing renovation of the entire destination will ultimately result in doubling the shopping, dining, and entertainment options in this bustling area once the transformation is complete in 2016!

-Disney Springs is divided into three distinct areas: Marketplace, The Landing, and the West Side.
+Disney Springs is currently divided into three distinct neighborhoods: Marketplace, The Landing, and the West Side (the upcoming Town Center is currently under construction, with a scheduled opening on May 15, 2016).
 You’ll find everything from chain restaurants and quick-service snacks to elaborate table-service menus, and several restaurants combine dining and entertainment such as live music and spectacular theming.